Therkelsen/msg-realism-compatibility/README.md

 ## Installation
 1. Download the latest release.
 2. Drop the provided `user` folder into your `SPT` folder.
-3. If you, like me, have renamed the JAK12 to AA12, use the alternate release instead.

 ## Contributing
 1. **Fork the Repository**